SyrupOnWaffles/SyrupOnWaffles/README.md

 ### Hi there, my name is SyrupOnWaffles  👋

 - 🔭 I’m currently working on:
-    - A Ukuklele simulator in Allegro C++
+    - A mechanical keyboard emulator
-    - A 3D Renderer in Pygame
+    - An isometric strategy game
 - 🌱 I’m currently learning:
     - C++
     - Python